Druid of Colchester: The Stanway game

 The grave contained a board game, with its blue and white glass board-pieces laid out ready for start of play.
-Surviving metal corners and hinges from the game board allowed a reconstruction to be created; it is believed to be a 55×40 centimeter (21×15 inch) rectangle with play over a board of 8×12 squares.
+Surviving metal corners and hinges from the game board allowed a reconstruction to be created; it is believed to be a 55×40 centimetre (21×15 inch) rectangle with play over a board of 8×12 squares.

 The white and blue glass tokens – 13 for each side – were ranged opposite each other, similar to the starting position in chess.
 All pieces were of equal size, except for a single, smaller white bead positioned close to the centre of the board.

 Given the absence of dice, Finkel (2009) speculated that the game was purely strategic.

 A detailed analysis of the game by Schädler (2007) argues that the game is neither Roman latrunculi, nor XII scripta, but in fact a relative of the Celtic game known as fidchell or gwyddbwyll.
 The find suggests the game was played on either 8×12 or 9×13 squares using 13 pieces per side.
 The presence of just one smaller bead may indicate that the game was asymmetrical, with a king-like piece belonging to one side, as in tafl games.

 Alternatively, some people believe this board may have been used along with the metal rods for divining purposes.

 In 2015, Colchester resident Alex Jones developed a board game he calls Aquila inspired by the Stanway game.
 At least one Aquila tournament was held at the Colchester Roman Circus Centre in September 2015.